brazil-data-cube/lccs.py/README.rst

 ..
-    This file is part of Land Cover Classification System Web Service.
+    This file is part of Python Client Library for the LCCS Web Service.
     Copyright (C) 2019 INPE.

-    Land Cover Classification System Web Service is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Python Client Library for the LCCS Web Service is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.